Arrmanatha Nasir

-Arrmanatha Christiawan Nasir (born 30 December 1971) is an Indonesian diplomat who assumed his role as Ambassador of the Republic of Indonesia to the United Nations and the International Seabed Authority in New York, following his appointment by President Joko Widodo on 25 October 2021.
-Nasir was previously the Ambassador of the Republic of Indonesia to the French Republic, Principality of Andorra, Principality of Monaco, and the United Nations Educational, Scientific, and Cultural Organisation (UNESCO) from 2019 to 2021.
+Arrmanatha Christiawan Nasir (born 30 December 1971) is an Indonesian diplomat and the current Vice Minister for Foreign Affairs, in office since 21 October 2024.

+Nasir was previously the Indonesian Ambassador to the United Nations and the International Seabed Authority in New York, from 2021 to 2025, and the Indonesian Ambassador to the French Republic, Principality of Andorra, Principality of Monaco, and the United Nations Educational, Scientific, and Cultural Organisation (UNESCO) from 2019 to 2021.

 Early life

 Arrmanatha Christiawan Nasir, who goes by his nickname "Tata", was born in Bangkok, Thailand.
 He grew up in the United Kingdom where he completed his GCSE and A Levels at Whitefield School in London in 1989.
-In 1993, Nasir graduated from the University of Buckingham with a Bachelor’s Degree in Economics.
-He later obtained his Master’s Degree in Business Administration (MBA) from Leicester University in 1994, and Master’s Degree in International Relations from the University of Indonesia in 2000.
+In 1993, Nasir graduated from the University of Buckingham with a Bachelor's degree in Economics.
+He later obtained his Master's degree in Business Administration (MBA) from Leicester University in 1994, and master's degree in International Relations from the University of Indonesia in 2000.